String Functions

 translate(string, match, replace) varchar

 Returns a new translated string.
 It translates the character in string by a character in replace.
 The character in replace is corresponding to the character in match.
 The translation will happen when any character in string matching with a character in match.
 If match's character size is larger than replace's, the extra characters in match will be removed from string.
 In addition, this function only considers the first occurrence of a character in match and uses its corresponding character in replace for translation.
+Any invalid UTF-8 characters present in the input string will be treated as a single character.:

 SELECT translate('spark', 'sa', '12'); -- "1p2rk"